 Freedom From Fear

 A dedication to the Karen people of Burma who have suffered under a brutal 60 year civil war.
-This piece will touch the heart of your singers and audience, and educate them in the plight of real people living in fear who need our help.
-Singing pieces for those in need is one way to make a difference to this world.
+Teach your audience about the plight of real people living in fear who need our help.
+Singing pieces for those in need is one way to make a difference to this world...

-An inspirational and moving tribute to one of the greatest leaders of our time, Aung San Suu Kyi.
+A moving tribute to one of the greatest leaders of our time, Aung San Suu Kyi.
 An epic telling of her story and Burma's struggle for freedom.
 Highly recommended for high school and adult choirs.
-An important story to share with the world.
-Unite and educate each other in what really matters.
-This is the only choral piece written for Aung San Suu Kyi.
+This is the only choral piece written for Aung San Suu Kyi...

 Guruwull is an exciting collaboration between Paul and Dharawal Aboriginal Elder, Les Bursill.
 Commissioned by The Voices of Sydney Choir in 2010, the piece was conceived through weeks of research and practical experience, engaging in country and culture.
 A valuable Indigenous story.